Program outline

 3. Give and receive feedback to colleagues regarding teaching and to students regarding assessment of learning.

 The program is designed for UNSW ECRs or HDRs who are not currently teaching and with no experience of teaching.
-Those who are teaching at UNSW should attend the Foundations of University Learning and Teaching program, which uses the teaching experience of participants as a foundation for exploring how they might extend their teaching and curriculum design capabilities.
+Those who are teaching at UNSW should consider the Foundations of University Learning and Teaching program, which uses the teaching experience of participants as a foundation for exploring how they might extend their teaching and curriculum design capabilities.
+For more information about the FULT program and eligibility criteria, please visit the FULT webpage.

 Participants will receive a Certificate of Completion on completion of all elements of the program.